Leon Flach

-Leon Maximilian Flach (born February 28, 2001) is an American professional soccer player who plays as a midfielder and left-back for the Philadelphia Union of Major League Soccer.
+Leon Maximilian Flach (born February 28, 2001) is an American professional soccer player who plays as a midfielder or left-back for Polish club Jagiellonia Białystok.

 Club career

 FC St. Pauli

 Flach made his professional debut for FC St. Pauli in the 2.
 Bundesliga on September 27, 2020, coming on as a substitute in the 85th minute for Jannes Wieckhoff against 1.
 FC Heidenheim, which finished as a 4–2 home win.

-Flach scored his first professional goal for FC St. Pauli on 3 January 2021, scoring in the 82nd minute against Greuther Fürth in a 2–1 loss.
+Flach scored his first professional goal for FC St. Pauli on January 3, 2021, scoring in the 82nd minute against Greuther Fürth in a 2–1 loss.

 Philadelphia Union

 In March 2021, Flach signed a two-year contract with Philadelphia Union competing in Major League Soccer.
 Flach's debut with the Union was starting in the club's first CONCACAF Champions League match, defeating Deportivo Saprissa 1–0.
 Flach scored his first goal for the Union on October 3 against reigning MLS Champions, Columbus Crew in a 3–0 win.
 His performances throughout the 2021 season made Flach a regular starter in the Union midfield and was recognized as being named among the MLS's 22 under 22.